Sharath44665/aws-dev-docs/s003_aws_dev/README.md

 An Amazon Kinesis Data Streams application is a consumer of a stream that commonly runs on a fleet of EC2 instances.

 There are two types of consumers that you can develop: shared fan-out consumers and enhanced fan-out consumers.
-To learn about the differences between them, and to see how you can create each type of consumer, see Reading Data from Amazon Kinesis Data Streams.
+To learn about the differences between them, and to see how you can create each type of consumer, see *Reading Data from Amazon Kinesis Data Streams*.

 The output of a Kinesis Data Streams application can be input for another stream, enabling you to create complex topologies that process data in real time.
 An application can also send data to a variety of other AWS services.
 There can be multiple applications for one stream, and each application can consume data from the stream independently and concurrently.
 ### Shard